auromota/easy-pizza-api/README.md

 # About this
-The API is being developed in NodeJS with Restify and MongoDB.
+The API is being developed in NodeJS with Express and MongoDB.

 ## How to run
 After downloading or cloning the repository, you must install its dependencies: